Jack12xl/academic-kickstart/content/authors/admin/_index.md

 Besides these research topic, I also interest in playing video games and making my own.

-Currently, I plan to defer for 0.5 ( most likely 1 ) year and stay at ShanghaiTech University as a Research Assistant.
+Currently, I plan to defer for 0.5 ( most likely, 1 ) year and stay at ShanghaiTech University as a Research Assistant.
 Supervised by Professor [Xiaopei Liu](http://faculty.sist.shanghaitech.edu.cn/faculty/liuxp/), I am focusing on learning based fluid simulation.